Tropical storms Marco and Laura both heading to U.S. Gulf Coast | CBC News

 Tropical storms Marco and Laura both heading to U.S. Gulf Coast

-Projected tracks point to both storms being together in the Gulf of Mexico simultaneously
+Projected tracks point to storms being together in the Gulf of Mexico at same time

 It would be the first time two hurricanes appear in the Gulf of Mexico simultaneously, according to records dating to at least 1900, said Colorado State University hurricane researcher Phil Klotzbach.